The Quarry Project Phase II: Masonic Conference on Research and Preservation

 September 18-20, 2015

-The Masonic Society, the Masonic Library and Museum Association, and the Masonic Information Center are pleased to announce that Phase II of The Quarry Project will be held September 18-20, 2015 in Indianapolis, IN.
+The Masonic Society, the Masonic Library and Museum Association, and the Masonic Information Center are pleased to announce that Phase II of The Quarry Project will be held September 18-20, 2015 in Indianapolis, Indiana.
 The conference will be held in a downtown Indianapolis hotel to be determined within a few weeks.

 We invite anyone, Freemason or not, with an interest in these topics to attend the conference.
 The programs are currently being developed and will be made available as soon as they are complete.
 Further information will be released as it becomes available.
 Registration will be begin on March 1, 2015.
 The Quarry Project website is www.thequarryproject.com .

 In conjunction with The Quarry Project, The Masonic Library and Museum Association will hold their annual meeting prior to this event on Thursday, September 17.
 Please contact the MLMA for further details on their meeting.
-Their website is located at www.masoniclibraries.org .
+Their website is at www.masoniclibraries.org .